Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In the Unidirectional Hydrant Flushing method, City staff isolate the flushing areas by closing pre-selected system valves.
 With the closure of these valves, water is directed to flow in one direction (“unidirectional”) and increase the velocity of the water in the pipes, thus more effectively removing particles and minerals from the pipe than simply operating hydrants without closing valves.
 After several years of use by the City, this method of system maintenance has proven to be an efficient and optimal way to maintain the quality of water within water mains.
 Unidirectional Hydrant Flushing requires additional staff on site to open and close valves and monitor residual pressures (water pressure remaining in the system while a fire hydrant is flowing), and the Water Division may be assisted by street paving staff since asphalt paving is weather dependent and cannot be completed during most of the winter months.

 The City’s overall water system has been divided into three (3) flushing areas, therefore over a three (3) year period the whole system will have been flushed and the cycle will start over again.
-This year, we are conducting hydrant flushing in Zone 4, the hillside areas of Browns Valley, Alta Heights, and parts of Hillcrest and Silverado Highlands, and Zone 1, the central Downtown from Lincoln Avenue in the north to the Marina south of Imola Avenue.
-Areas not included in this year’s program will be flushed in the winter of 2019-20 or 2020-21.
+This year, we are conducting hydrant flushing in Zone 2, areas on the north side of Napa up to Sierra Avenue and the near west side of town, and Zones 4 and 5, areas above the Silverado Country Club.
+Areas not included in this year’s program will be flushed in the winter of 2020-21 or 2021-22.
+View map of the Full City Flushing Area (PDF).